J. M. Tate High School: History

 Tate High School was founded in 1878 by James Madison Tate Sr., a Civil War veteran, minister and former lawyer.
 The school was originally called Roberts High School and was one of the first high schools established in Escambia County.
 The original school building was one room with a sawdust floor; students sat on wooden benches.
 Initially, Tate taught all of the grades himself.
 Tate taught at Roberts High until 1913, when he retired.

 In 1917, the James Madison Tate Sr. Agricultural School was completed.
 The school was a two-story brick building with eight classrooms.
 Establishment of the agricultural school advanced the agricultural programs already in place at the original Roberts High.

 In 1927, O.A.
 Strange became principal of Tate High School.
 During his 24-year tenure as head of the school, 10 buildings were added to the campus and the school transformed from a small rural school to a modern high school.
+In 2026, the county approved the 16-month construction of an auditorium at Tate, which is expected to be completed in September 2027.